dhlee-project/BackwardSearch/README.md

 &nbsp;

-## Get Pretrained Weight and Inference Result of Our Paper
+## Get Trained Weight and Extracted Embeddings of Our Paper
 We provide download URL of our trained weight and all inference results as follow :
 URL : https://drive.google.com/file/d/18yTX6uaj5xDVJgNYL0N8pC45Z5SxbsVX/view?usp=sharing
 &nbsp;